Azure/acr/docs/integration/CircleCI.md

-# Using Azure Containter Registry With CicleCI
+# Using Azure Containter Registry With CircleCI

 For configuration of your Docker build using CircleCI, refer [https://circleci.com/docs/1.0/docker/](https://circleci.com/docs/1.0/docker/)